bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Given there is a generally accepted style for the capitalisation of article titles, so-called *title-case*, a simplistic implementation of this slug-reversing idea is easy:

-1. Apply a standard desligification algorithm
+1. Apply a standard deslugification algorithm
 2. Apply the title-case algorithm

 Naively, I assumed this would work well most of the time.
-But once I implemented it and tried to use it on the links for a real podcast episode, it became clear that almost all the headlines this simple algorithm outputs need manual fixing afterwards 🙁
+But once I implemented it and tried to use it on the links for a real podcast episode, it became clear that almost all the headlines this simple algorithm outputs needed manual fixing afterwards 🙁

 The biggest problems I was seeing were: